h7b/h7b-dendron-netlify/vault/notes.tutorial.google-sheets-excel.merge-spreadsheets.md

 - [Pricing plan](https://trymito.io/plans) starts at USD 10/month.
 However, it's free to use on local machine.
 - Simpler than writing my own Python script
 - Currently Mito only works as a spreadsheet extension to the JupyterLab notebook
-- [[Installing Mito|notes.tutorial.jupyter-notebook-alternatives#getting-started-with-mito]] is not complicated but it's quite daunting for users who may not be familiar with codings
+- [[Installing Mito|notes.tutorial.python.packages.mito#getting-started-with-mito]] is not complicated but it's quite daunting for users who may not be familiar with codings

 ## Use Python script
 ref: [Love Spreadsheets | Medium](https://lovespreadsheets.medium.com/merging-spreadsheets-with-python-append-591d599d49da)